Davej66/dfg/README.md

 ## Testing
 ### Approach and Tools
-As I had deployed my website by my midpoint mweeting with my mentor [Richard Wells](https://github.com/D0nni387/) I was in a position to commence testing my website.
+As I had deployed my website by my midpoint meeting with my mentor [Richard Wells](https://github.com/D0nni387/) I was in a position to commence testing my website.
 I was using chrome's web DevTool on every change I made to the website to see the impact and if it met expectations.

 Once I had the structure in place, I began testing across other devices screen sizes with chrome's DevTools.
 Further down the development timeline I also included testing on actual devices; A samsung s20 Ultra, samsung s8, iphone 12 and ipad 4 to complement chrome DevTool.